MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/guarded-vms.md

 - Turn an existing VM into a shielded VM
 - Create a new shielded VM using a signed virtual machine hard disk (VHDX), and optionally a VM template.

 > Note that converting existing VMs into shielded VMs isn't supported right now.

 ## Before you start

-Before you provision shielded VMs, ensure you've done the following:
+[Watch](https://channel9.msdn.com/Blogs/hybrid-it-management/Demo-Creating-a-Shielded-VM-using-System-Center-2016-Virtual-Machine-Manager-VMM) a video that provides a quick, two-minute overview of provisioning shielded VMs in VMM.
+Then, make sure you've done the following:

 1. **Prepare an HGS server**: You should have an HGS server deployed.
 [Learn more](https://technet.microsoft.com/windows-server-docs/security/guarded-fabric-shielded-vm/guarded-fabric-setting-up-the-host-guardian-service-hgs).
 2. **Set up VMM**: You need to configure global HGS settings in VMM, and set up at least one guarded host.
 If guarded hosts belong to a cloud, the cloud should be enabled to support shielded VMs.
 [Learn more](guarded-hosts.md).